Lysbethk/nomilo-fishpond-analysis/code/dashboard-modules/README.md

+---
+editor:
+  markdown:
+    wrap: 72
+---

 # Welcome: Data Exploration Tool

-This dashboard visualizes the biogeochemical, physical, and aquacultural productivity data of the Nomilo fishpond, operated by [Kauaʻi Sea Farm (KSF)](https://kauaiseafarm.com/), to monitor its ecosystem and make informed management decisions aimed at restoring the fishpond and improving aquacultural productivity amid climate change.
+This dashboard visualizes the biogeochemical, physical, and aquacultural productivity data of the Nomilo fishpond, operated by [**Kauaʻi Sea Farm (KSF)**](https://kauaiseafarm.com/), to monitor its ecosystem and make informed management decisions aimed at restoring the fishpond and improving aquacultural productivity amid climate change.
 This fieldwork was performed as part of Research Question 2 of the Master thesis